 History of Farmington

-The native peoples called the area "Chemung," meaning "canoe place."
-When settlers arrived in the 1770's, it was known as the Northwest Parish of Rochester.
+The native Abenaki people called the area Chemung, meaning "canoe place" and used the three rivers—the Cocheco, the Ela, and the Mad—for transportation.
+When Europeasns arrived in the 1770's, it was known as the Northwest Parish of Rochester.
 Distance and rough roads made it difficult for these first families to travel to the established church in Rochester, although they were taxed heavily for it.
 This age old problem of taxation was the catalyst which caused the citizens to petition for a charter to incorporate a separate township of Farmington, and this was granted on December 1, 1798.
 The first town meeting was held on March 11, 1799, at the home of Simon Dame.
 The 141 voters present elected three selectmen: Idhabod Hayes, Lieutenant Ephraim Kimball and David Roberts.
 This form of government has been maintained, with the addition of a town administrator, to this day.

 Originally an agricultural settlement, the early homes were farms in the Merrill's Corner section, hence the town name.
 In the 1800s, the establishment of water-powered industries along the Cocheco, Ela and Mad Rivers caused a population shift with the present downtown area evolving near these rivers.
 The subsequent construction, in 1849, of a railroad through the mill area brought further prosperity and cemented the location of the town commercial center.
 In the early days this business area was referred to as "The Dock" or "Puddledock," a name which endures today on the masthead of the local newspaper, The Puddledock Press.